 Each year, millions of teens work part-time or take summer jobs, gaining valuable work skills and contributing enthusiasm and eagerness to businesses across the country.
 Special laws govern their employment.

-DOL's Employment Standards Administration's Wage and Hour Division oversees the Fair Labor Standards Act's (FLSA) child labor provisions, which specify the hours young workers can work, the jobs they may perform and the jobs that are designated too hazardous for them to perform.
+The U.S. Department of Labor's Wage and Hour Division oversees the Fair Labor Standards Act's (FLSA) child labor provisions, which specify the hours young workers can work, the jobs they may perform and the jobs that are designated too hazardous for them to perform.

 Use the resources on this page to learn more about youth employment issues.

 Helps young workers and their employers, parents and educators understand the FLSA's child labor provisions.

 Helps employers and employees understand and determine coverage under the FLSA.

 - Employment and Training Administration's (ETA) Youth Services Page